 Long-term monitoring of an active repeating FRB can help us in studying the temporal variation of burst rate, spectro-temporal, and polarization properties.
-Several repeaters have shown evolution in their burst properties and activity levels with time.
+Low-frequency radio studies can reveal certain properties of FRBs like scattering, scintillation, chromaticity in the activity \citep{ines2021,pluenis2021lofar}, spectral index, etc. Several repeaters have shown evolution in their burst properties and activity levels with time.
 Upgraded GMRT (uGMRT; \citep{gupta_2017}) is an excellent observational facility to monitor highly active sources owing to its higher sensitivity ($\sim$ 10 times more sensitive than CHIME (400-800MHz) and wider low-frequency coverage with dual array configuration in band-3 (300-500 MHz) and band-4 (550-750 MHz).
 Following the CHIME discovery of FRB\,20220912A, we embarked upon a long-term, multi-frequency monitoring of this source.
 In this paper, we report the details of our search method, completeness analysis, first-ever detections of bursts from FRB\,20220912A and their energy distributions at two different frequencies obtained from long-term monitoring GMRT campaign.
 Other properties such as waiting time distribution, structure-optimised DM, emission bandwidth, scatter-broadening and scintillation will be reported separately in Bhusare et al. (in prep) and Majee et al. (in prep).
 We describe the observation setups and search methods in Section~\ref{sec:observations} and present results from our analysis in Section~\ref{sec:results}.
 We discuss the implications of the results in the context of repeating FRBs in section~\ref{sec:discussion_r117} and summarize in Section~\ref{sec:conclusion}.